omidsaraf/Azure-Data-Factory-Project/README.md

 - **Use Variables**: Use variables to make the Release Pipeline dynamic, replacing hard-coded values.
 Define two variables for each phase (Resource Group and Data Factory) with appropriate values.
 Do not replace the Location File Path in the script with a variable.
 - **External Services**: External services outside of Azure Data Factory can also be used.
 Each service has a parameter in the ARM Template, such as the URL for ADL Gen2, which can be overridden with a variable used in both Test and Production phases.
 Ensure that access is of type Managed Identity and Data Factory v2.

-**Note**:
-- The Data Flow in the Sink section must be set to Single.
-- The Linked Server should be in Legacy mode.
-- The Data Preview in the Sink should display data.
-- The Azure SQL DB must return records.

 ### Monitoring and Error Handling

 1. **Monitoring**: